How to Use a NovoRapid FlexPen: a UK Patient Walkthrough

 NovoRapid (insulin aspart) is one of the most prescribed mealtime insulins in the UK.
 The FlexPen is the disposable, pre-filled pen device the medication usually arrives in.
 If you have just been switched to it from a vial-and-syringe regimen, or from a different rapid-acting insulin, the device-specific behaviour matters more than the molecule does.

-This is a patient-side walkthrough of the NovoRapid FlexPen, anchored to the manufacturer’s Patient Information Leaflet, the EMA Summary of Product Characteristics, and the FIT UK injection-technique recommendations.
+This walkthrough is anchored to the manufacturer's Patient Information Leaflet, the EMA Summary of Product Characteristics, and the FIT UK injection-technique recommendations.
 We are a supplies retailer; clinical decisions about your insulin dose, schedule and titration belong to your diabetes team.

 What the FlexPen is